Number One Riverside

-Number One Riverside is a multi-use public building in Rochdale, Greater Manchester, England.
+Number One Riverside is a multi-use public building on Smith Street in Rochdale, Greater Manchester, England.
 It houses Rochdale Metropolitan Borough Council's civic offices and customer service centre, Rochdale Central Library, conference facilities for community use, and office space for third parties.
 The publicly accessible ground floor includes restaurant and café spaces overlooking the River Roch.
 The building was designed by FaulknerBrowns Architects and opened to the public in March 2013.

 The contemporary structure was designed to be energy efficient and incorporates renewable and low-carbon technologies, including a biomass boiler, photovoltaic panels to generate electricity, and solar panels to assist with water heating.
 Its green roof was designed to harvest rainwater and provide insulation.

 The development of Number One Riverside enabled the council to consolidate its estate from 33 separate sites into a single building.

 History

 Number One Riverside replaced the municipal offices, locally known as "The Black Box," which were demolished in 2014 along with the bus station and multi-storey car park to make way for the Rochdale Riverside retail and leisure development.

 Following severe flooding on Boxing Day 2015, much of Number One Riverside was closed, and the library did not reopen until 2017.

 From February to June 2020, Number One Riverside hosted Dippy the dinosaur, the Natural History Museum's cast of a Diplodocus skeleton, as part of a nationwide tour.